+"Uniformed and civilian members of the State Guards, Military Reserves, State Defense Forces, Medical Reserve Corps, Cadet Corps, Naval Militias, U.S. Uniformed Services, US Coast Guard Auxiliary and other MEMS Academy-approved official military and civilian organizations are eligible to take MEMS training and receive MEMS certificates."

-- Members of the U.S. Uniformed Services and State Guards increasingly have been mobilized to respond to natural and man-made disasters and other emergencies.
+Members of the U.S. Uniformed Services and State Guards increasingly have been mobilized to respond to natural and man-made disasters and other emergencies.
 Military and civilian authorities now see an urgent need to provide additional and improved emergency management training for personnel deployed during disasters.
-The MEMS Academy continues to fill that need. - 2.
-The MEMS Academy Program prepares personnel to function in any of the positions at an Incident Command Post, JOC, TOC, EOC CERTS or civilian responses during a local or statewide emergency mobilization. - 3.
-The MEMS Academy offers certification for Basic, Senior, Master and LNO Military Emergency Management Specialists and confers the appropriate insignia. - 4.
+The MEMS Academy continues to fill that need.

+The MEMS Academy Program prepares personnel to function in any of the positions at an Incident Command Post, JOC, TOC, EOC CERTS or civilian responses during a local or statewide emergency mobilization.

+The MEMS Academy offers certification for Basic, Senior, Master and LNO Military Emergency Management Specialists and confers the appropriate insignia.

 Individuals with Basic MEMS certificates will have operational understanding of the principles of emergency management, including mitigation, preparedness, emergency response and recovery with knowledge, skills, and abilities needed to effectively work within a comprehensive emergency management operation.
 Those with Senior and Master level certificates will be able to lead and plan incident response efforts of increasing complexity.
-Members with the LNO certificate will be able to work within any EOC. - 5.
-Uniformed and civilian members of the State Guards, Military Reserves, State Defense Forces, Medical Reserve Corps, Cadet Corps, Naval Militias, U.S. Uniformed Services, US Coast Guard Auxiliary and other MEMS Academy-approved official military and civilian organizations are eligible to take MEMS training and receive MEMS certificates. - 6.
+Members with the LNO certificate will be able to work within any EOC.

+Uniformed and civilian members of the State Guards, Military Reserves, State Defense Forces, Medical Reserve Corps, Cadet Corps, Naval Militias, U.S. Uniformed Services, US Coast Guard Auxiliary and other MEMS Academy-approved official military and civilian organizations are eligible to take MEMS training and receive MEMS certificates.

 There are currently states without active State Defense Forces but have personnel who want to participate in the MEMS training and Certificate program.
 The Commandant of the MEMS Academy will locate and authorized a member of that state to operate as the MEMS Academy State Director.
 Those ASD's will assist the members of their state to transition through the MEMS training and upon completion receive a MEMS certificate.
-If there is no authorized ASD for the state, then a certificates will be issued through the Commandant of the MEMS Academy. - 7.
+If there is no authorized ASD for the state, then a certificates will be issued through the Commandant of the MEMS Academy.

 The MEMS Certificate Program is offered free of charge to SGAUS members in good standing.
-Academy enrollees are responsible for all expenses, if any, incurred during their participation. - 8.
-Participants who have been deployed in actual emergency operations may qualify for an award of the MEMS Flash. - 9.
+Academy enrollees are responsible for all expenses, if any, incurred during their participation.

+Participants who have been deployed in actual emergency operations may qualify for an award of the MEMS Flash.

 Wearing of the MEMS insignia on official uniforms is dependent on the policy and authorization of the respective military department and uniform authority, not the MEMS Academy or SGAUS.
-To receive a higher levels of MEMS certification you must be a current member to purchase MEMS items. - 10.
+To receive a higher levels of MEMS certification you must be a current member to purchase MEMS items.

 MEMS Academy curricula are comprised of many standardized and validated courses developed by FEMA's Emergency Management Institute.
-Most are available on-line and may be taught as in-person group presentations.
-Advanced classes are available only in classroom or resident settings. - 11.
-The MEMS Student Guidelines for 2021 will be published in three other languages.
-It will be published in German, Spanish and Italian.
+Most are available on-line and may be taught as inperson group presentations.
+Advanced classes are available only in classroom or resident settings.

 The MEMS Academy is a National and International Academy for Emergency Management training.
+Accordingly, the MEMS Student Guidelines are published in German, Spanish and Italian.